NoahJCH/TennisTracker/README.md

 Demo of program in action: [add]

-Currently only supports webcam, in future I'm aiming to have it support tennis clips.
+Currently only supports webcam, in future I'm aiming to have it support tennis match clips.